adlnet/SCORM-to-xAPI-Wrapper/README.md

 var activity = <manually configured URI goes here>;
 ```

 Finally, several configuration values must be set in the updated APIWrapper.js file.
-Near the top of the file, make configure the following lines of code:
+Near the top of the file, configure the following lines of code:
 ```JavaScript
 // Points at the LRS endpoint
 var endpoint = "https://lrs.adlnet.gov/xapi/";